Ready to adopt? Discover the 18 best medium-sized family dog breeds

 Breed-specific rescue organizations can also be a valuable resource.
 Websites like Petfinder allow you to filter searches by size, breed, and location.

-When you find a potential match, arrange a meet and greet to ensure a good fit and be ready for an application process, as rescuers seek responsible homes for their dogs.
+When you find a potential match, arrange a meet-and-greet to ensure a good fit and be ready for the application process, as rescuers seek responsible homes for their dogs.

 Final thoughts on the best medium-sized family dog breeds